60-Second Reset

 Each day for regulating your nervous system -

-It can be so powerful to bring into your daily practice and help change faster.
+It can be so powerful to bring into your daily practice and help you recover easier.

 Whenever you feel triggered or stressed, do this for just 60 seconds to stop the stress response in its tracks.
 This may be negative thoughts, past memories, just feeling anxious for no reason, worrying about something, or just to boost your feelings.